 • Factor C-5.
 Adequacy and robustness of the cost plan, including cost feasibility and cost risk.
-This factor includes elements such as cost, cost risk, cost realism, and cost completeness including assessment of the basis of estimate, the adequacy of the approach, the methods and rationale used to develop the estimated cost, the discussion of cost risks, the allocation of cost reserves by phase, and the team's understanding of the scope of work (covering all elements of the mission, including contributions).
-The adequacy of the cost reserves will be evaluated; understanding of the cost risks will be assessed.
+This factor includes elements such as cost, cost risk, cost realism, and cost completeness including assessment of the basis of estimate, the adequacy of the approach, the methods and rationale used to develop the estimated cost, the discussion of cost risks, the allocation of cost reserves by phase, and the team's understanding of the scope of work (covering all elements of the mission).
+The adequacy of the cost reserves and understanding of the cost risks will be assessed.
 This factor also includes an assessment of the proposed cost relative to estimates generated by the evaluation team using parametric models and analogies.
 Also evaluated under this factor are the proposed cost management tools to be used on the project.

-The application and scope of any proposed use of NASA developed technology will be evaluated for appropriateness.
-Any development or flight readiness risk for NEXT-C, HEEET, DSOC, and DSAC will not impact the evaluation of the development risk of proposed investigations.
-The Advanced Solar Array technologies and the use of the NASA/Air Force "green" propellant will be considered to be standard procurements of COTS technology.
+The application and scope of any proposed use of NASA developed mission-enabling technology will be evaluated for appropriateness and conformance to the guidelines in Section 5.9.3 of the AO.
+Any development or flight readiness risk for these NASA-developed technologies will not impact the evaluation of the development risk of proposed investigations.
 The implementation feasibility and risk of the proposed use of NASA developed technology, though, will be evaluated against the factors in this section.
 All proposers will receive feedback, if applicable, on their proposed use of NASA developed technology.

 When appropriate, Factor C-2 will include an assessment of proposed planetary protection provisions to avoid potential biological contamination (forward and backward) that may be associated with the mission.
-An evaluation of the implementation of planetary protection provisions in the preparation or processing of proposed instruments, the development of the flight system, and management of the project will be included in the evaluations of Factors C-1, C-3, C-4, and C-5, as appropriate.
-The impact to the proposed costs of the proposed implementation of planetary protection provisions will also be evaluated, as appropriate.
+An evaluation of the implementation of these provisions in the preparation or processing of proposed instruments, the development of the flight system, in project management and to proposed costs will be included in the evaluations of Factors C-1, C-3, C-4, and C-5, as appropriate.